Git Quick Start Guide

 Rebase

-If you only use merge to combine branches, you will merge all commit information and submission history from the target branch.
-Sometimes we want to treat a version of features as a single commit rather than treating every small modification as one commit.
-This is how we can use rebase.
+If you just use merge to merge branches, it will carry over all commit information and submission history from the target branch.
+Sometimes we want a version of the feature to be treated as a single commit instead of a bunch of minor changes resulting in many commits in Git’s history.
+How can we solve this?
+By using rebase.

-2. Make modifications and commits on Branch B until functionality is satisfactory.
+2. Make changes and commits on branch B

-3. When you want to sync Branch B with Branch A, you can use rebase to fold commit:
+3. When you want to synchronize finished functionality back with branch A, use rebase to condense the commits

 1